danyaberezun/KEEPs/README.md

 ```

 Now, type parameters of bare types are inferred from the type parameters of the is-checked value.
-And this bare type inference is fundamentally a restricted and flawed version of the subtype reconstruction algorithm.
+And this bare type inference is fundamentally a restricted and flawed version of the subtyping reconstruction algorithm.

 The flaws come from the handling of projections, which are not approximated when needed.